reymon359/up-to-date-react-template/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run lint` & `npm run lint:fix`

+Run ESLint on the project to report wrong patterns on the code, and the second one also tries to fix them.

 ### `npm run format`